tldr-pages/tldr/pages/linux/dnf-group.md

 # dnf group

-> Manage groups of related DNF packages on Fedora-based systems.
+> Manage virtual collections of packages on Fedora-based systems.
 > More information: <https://manned.org/man/dnf-group>.

 - List DNF groups, showing installed and uninstalled status in a table: